 155-17.
-Application Submittal and Review.
+Application Submittal and Review [Amended per Planning Board on 08-26-2008]

 Anyone desiring to subdivide a tract of land under the MINOR SUBDIVISION classification, shall file an application with the PLANNING BOARD in accordance with the following requirements, except for MINOR LOT LINE ADJUSTMENTS and boundary agreements as noted in 155-18 below.
 Only COMPLETE APPLICATIONS will be reviewed by the BOARD.
 To be considered complete an application shall: